Neural Dynamical Operator: Continuous Spatial-Temporal Model with Gradient-Based and Derivative-Free Optimization Methods: Methodology

 \subsection{Ensemble Kalman Inversion}

-Originated from ensemble Kalman filter~\cite{evensen1994sequential, evensen2003ensemble, evensen2009data}, ensemble Kalman inversion (EKI)~\cite{iglesias2013ensemble,kovachki2019ensemble} has been developed as an optimization method to solve inverse problems.
+The neural dynamical operator $\tilde{\mathcal{G}}$ in Eq.~\eqref{eq:CSCT_Model} can be calibrated to capture the long-term statistics of the true dynamical system by solving the optimization problem in Eq.~\eqref{eq:opt_long} with ensemble Kalman inversion (EKI).
+Originated from ensemble Kalman filter~\cite{evensen1994sequential, evensen2003ensemble, evensen2009data}, EKI~\cite{iglesias2013ensemble,kovachki2019ensemble} has been developed as an optimization method to solve inverse problems.
 More specifically, the goal of EKI is to estimate the unknown parameters from noisy data in the general form of an inverse problem: